SnowyMouse/riat/README.md

 ### C
-RIAT comes with C bindings via the rustc package.
+RIAT comes with C bindings via the riatc package.
 You will need to link with the riatc library, compiled using your toolchain of choice, and have riatc's include directory in your include list.